One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Introduction

-Guided by these considerations, we carried out a fine-grained and multidimensional analysis of \textit{user-level effects} of the sequence of interventions targeting \subr{The\_Donald}, a Reddit community of Donald Trump supporters.
-Members of \subr{The\_Donald} were repeatedly denounced for toxicity, trolling, and harassment~\cite{flores2018mobilizing,massachs2020roots}.
-For these reasons, the subreddit was quarantined in June 2019, restricted in February 2020, and finally banned in June 2020 by Reddit administrators~\cite{trujillo2022make}.
-Some works already provided results about the platform and community level effects of these interventions~\cite{horta2021platform,trujillo2022make,chandrasekharan2022quarantined}.
-However, focusing for the first time on user-level effects allows us to seek answers to the following relevant, yet unanswered, research questions: \begin{itemize} \item \textbf{RQ1:} \textit{Are there differences between effects at the community and user levels?} In other words: \textit{Are the aggregated effects truly representative of the underlying user reactions to the moderation interventions?} Exploring the relationship between effects at the community and user levels is crucial to assess the reliability of the former.
-In fact, depending on the distribution of user-level effects, aggregated community effects could either follow or overshadow the reactions of a minority of fringe, deviant, or extreme users. \item \textbf{RQ2:} \textit{Are user-level reactions homogeneous or heterogeneous?} In other words: \textit{Are there significant differences in the reactions that users manifest to a moderation intervention?} The existence of very heterogeneous user-level effects could imply that different users manifest opposite effects to the same intervention.
-Therefore, answering this question is important to assess the extent to which current moderation interventions are capable of producing the desired outcome on all moderated users.
-Moreover, despite being statistically infrequent and non-representative of the general behavior, fringe, deviant, and extreme reactions are those that are mostly relevant in the context of content moderation. \end{itemize} Finally, we aim to cross-check and combine answers to the previous questions to explore the implications of user-level effects for the development of future moderation interventions and of content moderation at large.
+The existence of very heterogeneous user-level effects could imply that different users manifest opposite effects to the same intervention.
+Therefore, answering this question is important to assess the extent to which current moderation interventions are capable of producing the desired outcome on most, if not all, users.
+Moreover, despite being statistically infrequent and non-representative of the general behavior, fringe, deviant, and extreme reactions are those that are mostly relevant in the context of content moderation.
+Furthermore, exploring the relationship between effects at the community and user levels is crucial to assess the reliability of the former.
+In fact, depending on the distribution of user-level effects, aggregated community effects could either follow or overshadow the reactions of a minority of fringe, deviant, or extreme users.
+Finally, cross-checking and combining answers to the previous question opens up the possibility to explore the usefulness of user-level effects for the development of future moderation interventions, and for improving content moderation at large.